MrBertieG/bar-quiz/README.md

 - The website's skeleton was designed using Balsamiq
 - Three versions were designed: Mobile, Tablet and Web Browser.
 - Although the Website is not 100% identical to the wireframe, this has proven to be a useful tool in establishing how the website will be designed. <br>
+- The final colour cheame was choosed by using the Landing's picture color scheme.<br>
 ![Balsamiq Wireframe Mobile](assets/images/readme_img/mobile_version1.png)<br>
 ![Balsamiq Wireframe Mobile](assets/images/readme_img/mobile_version2.png)<br>
 ![Balsamiq Wireframe Desktop](assets/images/readme_img/desktop_version1.png)<br>